-- (a) Calls of reported, threatened, imminent or ongoing domestic abuse and the violation of any court order are of extreme importance and should be considered among the highest response priorities.
-This includes incomplete 9-1-1 calls. - (b) When practicable, deputies should obtain and document statements from the victim, the suspect and any witnesses, including children, in or around the household or location of occurrence. - (c) Deputies should list the full name and date of birth (and school if available) of each child who was present in the household at the time of the offense.
-The names of other children who may not have been in the house at that particular time should also be obtained for follow-up. - (d) Deputies should complete the Domestic Violence Lethality Screen form with any victim and submit it with applicable reports. - (e) When practicable and legally permitted, video or audio record all significant statements, observations and the Domestic Violence Lethality Screen form. - (f) All injuries should be photographed, regardless of severity, taking care to preserve the victim's personal privacy.
+- (a) Calls of reported, threatened, imminent, or ongoing domestic abuse and the violation of any court order are of extreme importance and should be considered among the highest response priorities.
+This includes incomplete 9-1-1 calls. - (b) When practicable, deputies should obtain and document statements from the victim, the suspect, and any witnesses, including children, in or around the household or location of occurrence. - (c) Deputies should list the full name and date of birth (and school if available) of each child who was present in the household at the time of the offense.
+The names of other children who may not have been in the house at that particular time should also be obtained for follow-up. - (d) Deputies should complete the Domestic Violence Lethality Screen form with any victim and submit it with applicable reports. - (e) When practicable and legally permitted, video or audio record all significant statements and observations. - (f) All injuries should be photographed, regardless of severity, taking care to preserve the victim's personal privacy.
 Where practicable, photographs should be taken by a person of the same sex.
-Victims whose injuries are not visible at the time of the incident should be asked to contact the Investigation Unit in the event that the injuries later become visible. - (g) Deputies should request that the victim complete and sign an authorization for release of medical records related to the incident when applicable. - (h) If the suspect is no longer at the scene, deputies should make reasonable efforts to locate the suspect to further the investigation, provide the suspect with an opportunity to make a statement and make an arrest or seek an arrest warrant if appropriate. - (i) If an arrest cannot ber made within 72 hours, the deputy shall mail a citation to the offender.
-If an investigator is assigned to investigate the incident, he/she shall forward the report through the normal channels for review by the Ramsey County Attorney's Office. - (j) Seize any firearms or other dangerous weapons in the home, if appropriate and legally permitted, for safekeeping or as evidence. - (k) When completing an incident or arrest report for violation of a court order, deputies should include specific information that establishes that the offender has been served, including the date the offender was served, the name of the agency that served the order and the provision of the order that the subject is alleged to have violated.
-When reasonably available, the arresting deputy should attach a copy of the order to the incident or arrest report.
+Victims whose injuries are not visible at the time of the incident should be asked to contact the Investigation Unit in the event that the injuries later become visible. - (g) Deputies should request that the victim complete and sign an authorization for release of medical records related to the incident when applicable. - (h) If the suspect is no longer at the scene, deputies should make reasonable efforts to locate the suspect to further the investigation, provide the suspect with an opportunity to make a statement and make an arrest or seek an arrest warrant if appropriate. - (i) If arrest cannot be made, deputies shall issue KOPS alert to arrest suspect.
+Before the conclusion of the shift in which the domestic assault occurred, deputies shall issue a citation or send to the city attorney for charging review.
+If an investigator is assigned to investigate the incident, they shall forward through the normal channels to RCAO. - (j) Seize any firearms or other dangerous weapons in the home, if appropriate and legally permitted, for safekeeping or as evidence. - (k) When completing an incident or arrest report for violation of a court order, deputies should include specific information that establishes that the offender has been served, including the date the offender was served, the name of the agency that served the order and the provision of the order that the subject is alleged to have violated.
+When reasonably available, the arresting deputy should attach a copy of the order to the incident or arrest report. - (I) Deputies should take appropriate enforcement action when there is probable cause to believe an offense has occurred.
+Factors that should not be used as sole justification for declining to take enforcement action include: